-Before FYS can be heard, ProtoSound® must be told to activate the feature the next time the engine enters the neutral position.
-This can be accomplished in one of two ways.
+Before freight yard sounds can be heard, ProtoSounds® must activate the feature so that the next time the engine enters the Neutral position, the sounds can play.
+The Feature can be activated one of two ways.

-Option 1: If you are using a separate bell button controller to ring your bell (like the Lionel® Railsounds® number 5906 bell activation button), you can activate the feature by pressing and holding down the bell button for three or more seconds (it doesn't matter if you are in Forward, Neutral or Reverse).
-You will hear the bell chiming turn on and if you listen carefully, you should hear an air release sound after three seconds have passed.
-At this time you can release the bell button.
-(Note: because the air release sound may be difficult to hear, we recommend that you count out a full three seconds before releasing the bell button.)
-The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the bell button a second time.
-If you were in Neutral when you triggered the brake feature, interrupt the transformer throttle to enter either forward or reverse and allow the engine to begin moving.
-(Note: the feature will only be activated in the first direction state you enter after arming the feature from the Neutral position.
-You cannot interrupt the power twice to enter another direction state and still have the brake feature active.)
-Once your engine begins moving, you can trigger the sounds to begin playing whenever you enter Neutral.
+Option 1: If you are using a separate bell button controller to ring your bell (like the Lionel® Railsounds® number 5906 bell activation button or a transformer equipped with a bell button, like the MTH Z-4000), you can activate the Feature by holding down the bell button for three or more seconds (it doesn't hear an air release sound effect after three seconds have passed at which time you can release the bell button.
+(Note: because the air release sound may be difficult to hear, we recommend that you count out a full three seconds before releasing the bell button).
+The bell will continue to chime so if you want to turn off the bell chiming, simply press and release the bell button a second time.
+If you were in Neutral when you triggered the Feature, interrupt the throttle to enter either Forward or Reverse to allow the engine to begin running.
+(Note: the Feature will only be activated for the first direction state you enter after leaving the Neutral position.
+You cannot interrupt the throttle to enter another direction state and still have the Feature remain active) Once your engine begins running, you can trigger the sounds to begin playing whenever you enter Neutral.